New Hampshire Air National Guard: Overview

-Along with their federal reserve obligations, as state militia units the elements of the New Hampshire ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
+Along with their federal reserve obligations, as state militia units the elements of the NH ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.

 Components

-The New Hampshire Air National Guard consists of the following major unit:
+The NH ANG consists of the following major unit: